Download Prospectus

 T: n/a

-Dr. Ingrid Kanuga has worked as a senior lecturer, module and course leader for over ten years.
-Her teaching areas include research methods, strategic human resource management and academic study skills for both undergraduate and postgraduate students.
-Ingrid has authored 7 compiled textbooks for her teaching areas and has spoken at national and international conferences about her research in supporting knowledge retention through innovative learning, teaching and assessment strategies.
-Prior to joining academia, Ingrid worked at senior leadership level for multinational organisations.
+Dr. Ingrid Kanuga, SFHEA has worked as a senior lecturer and course leader for over 15 years.
+Her teaching areas include research methods, strategic human resources management and academic study skills for both undergraduate and postgraduate students.
+Her research is focused on the link between different learning and teaching methods and the retention of knowledge.
+She mentors both teachers and students in this field.
+Dr. Kanuga has authored 7 compiled textbooks and has spoken at national and international conferences.
+Prior to joining academia, Dr. Kanuga worked at senior leadership level for multinational organisations.

 Dr. Jonathan Salkeld PhD, MA, Cert HE, MBA